Johns Hopkins University Overview

 - Students at Johns Hopkins have an easier time paying back their loans.
 The school's student loan default rate is only 1%, compared to the national rate of 10.1%.

-- The doctor's degree is the highest degree offered at Johns Hopkins.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Johns Hopkins.

 - For the 2017-2018 academic year, 97% of the faculty were full-time.

 - Students who graduate from Johns Hopkins with a bachelor's degree make about $73,200 a year.
 That's 79% more than those who graduate from other schools.